mfinelli/dotfiles/roles/ssh/README.md

 We prefer Ed25519 keys when possible, but use 4096 bit RSA keys if the service in question does not support the newer key type.

+**N.B.** if you intend to enable the key on a server with agent forwarding the comment on the key should end in `!service` where "service" is the filename of the key e.g., `github`.

 Generate Ed25519 keys:

 ```shell